Four-leaf clovers may bring good luck, but some clovers can be a real pain.

 Clovers are also called trefoils because they nearly always have leaves in groups of three.
 [A four-leafed clover is said to be quatrefoiled.]
 Clovers are legumes, along with peas, beans, and alfalfa.
 This means they have a symbiotic relationship with certain Rhizobium bacteria that allows them to fix atmospheric nitrogen and use it to grow.
 For the most part, clover seeds start to germinate in the fall, and continue until temperatures rise above 60°F. Clovers are classified as annual, sweet, or perennial.

 Annual Clovers grow mostly in a prostrate manner from a single taproot.
 They feature tiny yellow flowers.
-CA burclover (Medicago polymorpha) and black medic (Medicago lupulina) are turfgrass weeds, while little hop clover, or shamrock clover (Trifolium dubnium) is frequently added to turfgrass mixtures.
+CA burclover (Medicago polymorpha) and black medic (Medicago lupulina) are turfgrass weeds, while little hop clover, also known as lesser trefoil or shamrock clover (Trifolium dubium) is frequently added to turfgrass mixtures.

 Sweetclovers are upright annuals or biennials that grow from 2 to 5 feet tall.
 White sweet clover (Melilotus alba) and yellow sweetclover (Melilotus officinalis) often turn up in ornamental plantings.

 Perennial clovers are often planted on purpose to reduce the need for nitrogen fertilizers.
 White clover (Trifolium repent) and strawberry clover (Trifolium fragiferum) both have the compound flower heads common to these clovers.

 Adding clover as a ground cover or a green manure can mean future plantings will thrive or, as the saying goes, “They will be as happy as a pig in clover.”
 Of course, bees love clover flowers, so be sure to plant your clover where you are less likely to step on a bee.